Will holograms be the next innovation in the post-pandemic workplace?

 It would take a trio of cameras to enable 360-degree virtual views of your whole body, while eight cameras would enable your hologram to emit from TVs such as Sony’s latest $5,000 spatial reality display.

-Imverse, which joined Microsoft’s start-ups program last year, says it will launch its collaboration service later in 2021.
+Imverse says it will launch its collaboration service later in 2021.